-Associate Executive Director for Programming & Training Co-Founder
+Associate Executive Director for Programming & Training, Co-Founder

-Jason Warwin is the Co-Founder of The Brotherhood/Sister Sol.
-He is an expert in the field of youth development, and a specialist in the design of transformative programs and experiences.
-His focus during the past two decades has been creating programs that directly support the development of Black and Latino youth in the Americas.
-The organizations and programs he has co-created, including The Brotherhood-Sister Sol, the Community Service and Development Program, International Study Program, The Liberation Program, Diáspora Solidária and Irmãos Unidos have long records of success and have received widespread acclaim in the United States and internationally.
+Jason Warwin is the Co-Founder of The Brotherhood Sister Sol (BroSis).
+He is an expert in the field of youth development, and a specialist in the design of transformative programming, curriculum and experiences.
+Jason leads programming and professional development efforts of BroSis and has trained educators across the country on the organization’s unique pedagogical methodology.

+Jason’s focus during the past 30 years has been developing organizations and programs that directly support the development of Black and Latinx youth in the Americas.
+The organizations and programs he has co-created, including The Brotherhood Sister Sol, the Community Service and Development Program, International Study Program, The Liberation Program, Diáspora Solidária and Irmãos Unidos have long records of success and have supported development of hundreds of youth in the United States and internationally.

-Over the years Jason has received numerous awards including an Echoing Green Fellowship, the Community Works’ Long Walk to Freedom Award for a New Generation of Civil Rights Activists, the Fund for the City of New York’s Union Square Award for Grassroots Organizing, the Brown University Alumni Association’s inaugural John Hope Young Alumni Public Service Award, the Abyssinian Development Corporation’s Harlem Renaissance Award, the Oprah Winfrey’s Angel Network Use Your Life Award and the Ford Foundation’s Leadership for a Changing World award.
+Over the years Jason has received numerous awards including an Echoing Green Fellowship, the Community Works’ “Long Walk to Freedom Award”, the Fund for the City of New York’s “Union Square Award for Grassroots Organizing”, the Brown University Alumni Association’s “Public Service Award”, the Abyssinian Development Corporation’s “Harlem Renaissance Award”, the Oprah Winfrey “Use Your Life Award”, and the Ford Foundation’s “Leadership for a Changing World” award.